 c) Consideration of installation costs

 Installation costs will be those of the updated base standard and are expected to be reasonable.
+The current IEEE 802.22 Base Stations and Customer Premises Equipment [9], are already being deployed in countries such as South Africa, USA and India using experimental license.

 d) Consideration of Operational Costs